You send a friend a text message and she doesn't respond. You find yourself checking your phone, waiting for her response.

 I sent the email.

 She didn't respond for 3 days.
-It didn't mean anything about me.
+Turns out, it didn't mean anything about me.
 She was excited to partner and wanted to know next steps.
-Whoohoo!!
+Woohoo!!

 I sent next steps which included setting up a meeting.
 No response.

 So, I sent another message ALL ABOUT ME.
 I think it's really easy to feel guilt or shame when you're on the other end of a 2nd message.
-I'm careful to not even say, "I haven't heard from you..." because I think it can be read as, "You should have responded by now..." and shoulding on people and teaching people lessons IS NOT an intent I want to be perceived as coming from.
+I'm careful to not even say, "I haven't heard from you..." because I think it can be read as, "You should have responded by now..." and shoulding on people and teaching people lessons IS NOT an intent I want to be perceived as coming from because I know it makes it LESS LIKELY for me to get what I want/need.
 SO, here's what I sent.
 I'm not above stalking ;-)

 Just stalking you ;-) Last week I was deathly ill so couldn't have met anyway.
 Let me know if you can meet up this week.